If you are wondering how to find the best ergonomic office chair, then you are in the right place.

 Most ergonomic chairs under $300 can serve the purpose of supporting your spine but can limit your flexibility when you are switching from one task to another.

-Again, if your spine is in good shape you don’t require a 500 USD ergonomic office chair that’s meant for people with extreme lumbar pain problems, scoliosis, and other neuro-musculoskeletal problems.
+Again, if your spine is in good shape you don’t require a 500 USD ergonomic office chair that’s meant for people with extreme lumbar pain problems, scoliosis, and other neuro-musculoskeletal problems (which can be kept in check with simple exercises you can do with your office chair)

 Quick links to: